How to Rank Higher on Google

 As big search engines like Google, Bing, and Yahoo refine how they decide to rank websites on SERP or Search Engine Results Pages an SEO company like Greyphin has to make adjustments to keep our clients ranking well.

-How do I rank higher on Google?
+How do I rank higher on Google in 2019?
 There are 3 primary things search engines look at when determining ranking priorities.

 - Website Content: